latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ![](/static/pos-y-oscillate-bounce.png)

 - The presets include:
-  - Oscillate Graph (Oscillate Keyframes)
+  - Oscillate (repeated movements up and down, with modes for bouncing)
-  - Min, Max
+  - Min, Max (move in one direction)
-  - Min, Max, Min
+  - Min, Max, Min (move in one direction and then immediately back)
-  - Min, Max, Hold, Min
+  - Min, Max, Hold, Min (move in one direction, pause, move back)
-  - Min, Mid, Hold, Max
+  - Min, Mid, Hold, Max (move halfway, pause, move further)
+  - Note that all these presets include a toggle to invert the graph.
+  - While it’s possible to control the upper and lower limits of any presets after choosing it, selecting multiple keyframes before choosing a preset sets the limits from keyframe values.
 - In each case, when a preset is chosen, several draggable options appear underneath each graph, including some of:
   - Upper limit
   - Lower limit